yuche/rfcs/rfcs/0006-merkle-tree/0006-merkle-tree.md

 Suppose we have n items, the size of array would be 2n-1, the index of item i(start at 0) is i+n-1.
 For node at i, the index of its parent is (i-1)/2, the index of its sibling is (i+1)^1-1 and the indexes of its children are [2i+1, 2i+2].

+Specially, the tree with 0 item is empty(0 node) and its root is H256::zero.

 ## Merkle Proof

 Merkle Proof can provide a proof for existence of one or more items.
-Only incalculable nodes that on the path from leaves to root should be included in the proof.
-If we want to show that [T1, T4] is in the list of 6 items above, only nodes [T5, B3] should be included in the proof.
+Only sibling of the nodes along the path that form leaves to root, excluding the nodes already in the path, should be included in the proof.
+If we want to show that [T1, T4] is in the list of 6 items above, only nodes [T5, T0, B3] should be included in the proof.

 ### Proof Sturct